KemerDev/gamehacker_py/README.md

     - `debug (bool)`: Enable debug output if `True`.
     - `fixcr3 (bool)`: Attempt CR3 fix if `True`.
   - **Returns:** `True` if successful, `False` otherwise.

+- `find_signature(self, signature: str, range_start: int, size: int, is_heap: bool, pid: int) -> int:`
+  - Scans a memory region for a given signature and returns the found offset or address.
+  - **Arguments:**
+    - `signature (str)`: The byte pattern to search for, with wildcards represented as '?'.
+Example: "48 8B 1D ? ? ? ?
+48 89 5C 24 ?.
+    - `range_start (int)`: The starting address of the memory region to scan.
+    - `size (int)`: The side of the memory region to scan.
+    - `PID (int, optional)`: The process id to read memory from.
+If 0, uses the current process.
+  - **Returns:** `int` The found offset or address.
+Returns 0 if the signature is not found.

+- More can be found when installed.

 ## License
 This project is licensed under the MIT License.